TITLE 74: PUBLIC FINANCE

 Section 790.160 Excerpts from the Record

-In all cases where the transcript of the evidence exceeds 100 pages, the Court, a Judge thereof, or a Commissioner may order that the claimant file 6 copies of excerpts from the record, which shall contain the parts of the record deemed essential for the Judges to read in order to decide the issues presented.
+In all cases where the transcript of the evidence exceeds 100 pages, the Court, a Judge thereof, or a Commissioner may order that the claimant electronically file excerpts from the record, which shall contain the parts of the record deemed essential for the Judges to read in order to decide the issues presented.
 The excerpts shall refer to the pages of the record by numerals on the margin.
-This document (entitled Excerpts from the Record), which is to be filed with claimant's brief, is in lieu of the abstract formerly required, and shall be prepared in conformity with Supreme Court Rule 342 to the extent that rule may be applicable.
+This document (entitled Excerpts from the Record), which is to be filed with the claimant's brief, is in lieu of the abstract formerly required, and shall be prepared in conformity with Supreme Court Rule 342 to the extent that rule may be applicable.

 Section 790.170 Briefs

 The Court, a Judge thereof, or a Commissioner may order the filing of briefs in a case where the filing of briefs may enlighten the Court.
-If so ordered, each party shall file with the Clerk 2 copies of a typewritten or printed brief setting forth the points of law upon which reliance is had, with reference made to the authorities sustaining their contentions.
+If so ordered, each party shall electronically file with the Clerk a brief setting forth the points of law upon which reliance is had, with reference made to the authorities sustaining their contentions.
 Citation of numerous authorities in support of the same point is not favored.
 Accompanying the briefs, there shall be a statement of the facts and an argument in support of the briefs.
 Wherever facts from the record are restated, there shall be a reference to the pages of the record and not to the pages of the excerpts.

 Section 790.180 Excerpts and Briefs Time for Filing